bperez40/Automatic-Power-Box-Tester/README.md

 When you start a session, PuTTY will then create a log in the util folder.

 You can run the visualizer python script to then visualize the file's output, if you want to analyze ADC data in particular.

+# Creating images for the LCD display
+When displaying something on the LCD display, we have to use functions that directly translate some bytes into pixel locations.
+There's a neat project made by someone who had this exact intention in mind, and even supports Arduino and Adafruit formats.
+It's called image2cpp and can be found here: https://javl.github.io/image2cpp/.

+To create images, I would advise using GIMP or Photoshop, then exporting them into the image2cpp tool to convert them into the proper format for use.